Screenwriting credits get watered down. It’s a fact of life, but it’s not unavoidable.

 And write dialogue that actors and directors (and other squishy creative types) will fall in love with, and champion…

-This article was written by B. O’Malley and thirteen other people.
+Full disclosure: this article was written by the author and 128 other people.